 You’re finished!
 Try sending yourself a test email message to make sure it works.

-Keep in mind that when you use IMAP for a mailbox, Outlook displays the folders for that address below the other folders.
 You might need to click on the little triangle icon below the address to see all the folders on the server, too:

 Note that Outlook always shows IMAP server folders indented beneath the email address.
 Unfortunately, you can’t rearrange these, or move one of these server folders out of the indentation.
 And if you have multiple addresses, each address is separate: you can’t (for example) combine the “Drafts” folders of two different addresses into one folder.